alexrudnick/dissertation/BURNDOWN.md

 ## multilingual
   * do we need to run bible stacking + all sparse features, together? that's not hard to do, and it might be nice to see for comparison
-  * what if it turns out that the domain mismatch is too bad?
-    * maybe the sense distinctions in europarl aren't similar enough to the bible.

 ## integration
   * figure out what the simplest thing we can do is that demonstrates an